-These degrees could lead you to a new and exciting health care career without going to medical school.
+These degrees could help you prepare to pursue new and exciting health care careers without going to medical school.

 Think a career in medicine means having to go to medical school?
 Think again.

 Not every health care career requires an advanced degree.

 If you have an interest in health care, but don't want to go to medical school, this could be the right time to start exploring some health care career - and education - alternatives.

 Keep reading to learn more about five health care careers that don't require going to medical school.

 Career #1 - Medial and Health Services Manager

 Do you want to work in the medical field, but can't afford to go to med school?